About Dr. D'Almeida

 Currently President of Local 1121

 Dr. D'Almeida helped build the Washington D.C.
 Metro from 1976-1982.
-From the time he started helping build the Washington D.C.
-Metro, he worked as one of Local 12 heavy construction labor union members and was able to ascend from labor to supervisor.
+From the time moment he started to help building the Washington D.C.
+Metro, he worked as one of Local 12 heavy construction labor union members and was able to ascend to supervisor.

 Soon after he left the union, he registered his remodeling business and run it from 1985-1996.